SpakowitzLab/wlcsim/doc/features.rst

 Under this approach the local volume fraction of each constituent is calculated for each of a grid of bins.
 The code for calculating the volume fractions and updating them after a Monte-Carlo move are

-.. f:autosrcfile:: MC_int.f03
+.. f:autosrcfile:: mc_int.f03

 The process of calculating the change in volume fractions after a move is often the computational bottle-neck in the simulation.
-Routines for doing this that are optimized for different move types are
+Routines for doing this that are optimized for different move types are documented here :ref:`other_int_fun`.

-.. f:autosrcfile:: MC_int_chem.f03

-.. f:autosrcfile:: MC_int_rep.f03

-.. f:autosrcfile:: MC_int_super_rep.f03

-.. f:autosrcfile:: MC_int_swap.f03

 The density is interpolated linearly between bins as described by Pike.
 This interpolation is performed in

-.. f:autosrcfile:: MC_interp.f03
+.. f:autosrcfile:: mc_interp.f03

 To run a simulation with the field theoretic interaction turned on set `WLC_P__FIELD_INT_ON` to true.
 You will also need to specify the relevant interaction parameters to your problem, for example `WLC_P__CHI`.
 The details of the interaction depend on problem (i.e. `WLC_P__FIELDINTERACTIONTYPE`).
-What each of these interactions are (or to add your own) see `src/mc/MC_Hamiltonain.f03`.
+What each of these interactions are (or to add your own) see `src/mc/mc_hamiltonain.f03`.

-.. f:autosrcfile:: MC_Hamiltonian.f03
+.. f:autosrcfile:: mc_hamiltonian.f03

 If you edit this file be sure to edit both the initial calculation of volume fraction and change in volume fraction options.